-Impact on the current/future social, economic, environmental and cultural wellbeing of the community
+Impact on the current/future social, economic, environmental and cultural well-being of the community

-Although particular benefits of this service are received by those that use the service, this activity has a very significant positive impact on the social, economic, cultural and environmental wellbeing of the community, through the maintenance of the district's public health and safety.
+Although particular benefits of this service are received by those that use the service, this activity has a very significant positive impact on the social, economic, cultural and environmental well-being of the community, through the maintenance of the district's public health and safety.
 It is therefore appropriate to fund the activity through a mix of user charges on those that use the service and the general rate.

-Activity Operating Capital Environmental Health General rate: Medium/high General rate: Medium/high User charges: Medium/low User charges: Medium/low
+Activity Operating Capital Environmental Health User charges: Medium/ High General rate: Medium/ User charges: Medium/High General rate: Medium/Low